1996 Democratic National Convention: Bids

+Preparations and logistics

+Ahead of the convention, in order to project a positive image of the city, Mayor Daley dedicated a large amount funding towards planting new trees and decorative potted flowers throughout the West Loop area in which the convention would be held as well as in the city's downtown.
+The convention came at a time where changes and beautification were underway in the West Loop, including the repaving of roads, the addition of decorative planters, and the installation of ornate street lamps.
+The Madison Street overpass above the Kennedy Expressway was decorated with red white and blue stars.
+Greektown underwent a streetscape enhancement project.
+In the weeks ahead of the convention, a demolition project on five buildings of the Henry Horner Homes near the venue was completed.
+City officials claime that the timing of some of the enhancements to the West Loop was coincidental.
+Temporary decorations were also added, including stickers advertising the convention on 2,000 street signs.

+A temporary convention-oriented bus route was established between the United Center and locations in The Loop.
+Events related to the convention were held in venues throughout Chicago in order to showcase the city.
+Hundreds of events related to the convention were held.

+The convention introduced a new style four-screen speech prompting system for speakers consisting of two glass teleprompters, accompanied by an inset lectern monitor, and for the first time, a large under-camera confidence monitor.

 Notable speakers

 The convention's keynote speaker was Governor Evan Bayh of Indiana.
 The nomination speech was given by Senator Christopher Dodd of Connecticut.
 Other notable speakers included former New York governor Mario Cuomo, First Lady of the United States Hillary Rodham Clinton, actor Christopher Reeve, House Minority Leader Dick Gephardt, Senate Minority Leader Tom Daschle, and other Senators Russ Feingold of Wisconsin, and John Kerry and Ted Kennedy of Massachusetts.

 With Clinton's wife, Hillary, speaking at the Democratic convention, and his opponent Bob Dole's wife Elizabeth Dole having spoken at the Republican convention, 1996 became the year in which it became established practice that both major party candidates spouses speak at their party's convention.

 Clinton's renomination speech

 Clinton's speech on August 29 included his vision for the next decade, included tax cuts for the middle-class, 20 million more jobs, a strong defense with cuts in the military, but a strong presence of peacemaking troops, new military weapons and tanks, welfare reform goals for states and communities, and a peaceful transition for the Middle East.